 The San Juan Islands are accessible from Seattle, Anacortes, and Bellingham via ferries and offer cool getaways with some unique things to do.
 Whale watching is big here as orca whales frequent this area.
 You can venture out into the water via kayak or boat, or sometimes even spot them from the shores.
-Cute towns like Friday Harbor are ideal places to stay, but there are also lots of completely undeveloped islands such as Guemas Island where you can truly commune with nature.
+Cute towns like Friday Harbor are ideal places to stay filled with shops and boutiques, but there are also lots of completely undeveloped islands such as Guemas Island where you can truly commune with nature.

 Portland, Oregon, is a two to three hour drive from Tacoma.
 The vibe in this town is cool and laid back and residents are proud of their quirk.
-One of the best things about Portland is that you can park and take the MAX and lightrail around much of the popular areas of town for free and the city is also very walkable.
-Great places to visit and hang out include Pioneer Square, Tom McCall Waterfront Park, the many attractions within Washington Park, and the Saturday Market.
-Of course, also make sure not to miss Voodoo Donuts.
+One of the best things about Portland is that you can park and take the MAX and light rail around most of the popular areas of town and not have to deal with parking, and the city is also very walkable.
+Great places to visit and hang out include Pioneer Square, Tom McCall Waterfront Park, Nob Hill, the many attractions within Washington Park, and the Saturday Market.

 While most of these take longer than three hours to get to, they are worth visiting.
 Beaches line the coast here and serve up a variety of experience.
-Spots like Newport and Seaside are perfect if you want more things to do, while places like Cannon Beach are better if you want pure natural beauty.
+Spots like Newport, Cannon Beach, and Seaside are perfect if you want more things to do, while places like Cannon Beach are better if you want pure natural beauty.

 Eastern Washington can be as short as a little over two hours to get to and as long as five or six if you venture to the eastern border of the state.
 There are many, many places to go for a weekend over the mountains.
-Just a few of these include Lake Chelan, Moses Lake, Yakima, Walla Walla, and Spokane.
+Just a few amazing destinations include Lake Chelan, Moses Lake, Yakima, Walla Walla, and Spokane.

 Vancouver, British Columbia, is less than three hours from Tacoma via I-5.
 This is a cosmopolitan town with fantastic shopping, museums, and world-class attractions like the Capilano Suspension Bridge and the Vancouver Aquarium.
 Also nearby is a fantastic place to go skiing that trumps anything location in Washington—Whistler.